 - Minimum spend - Add a minimum spend for the code to be valid.
 Input 0 if a minimum spend does not apply

-- Apply to specific products or categories? - Select if you wish the promo code to be valid on only certain products, categories or navigation collections specified by you
+- Apply to specific products or product types? - Select if you wish the promo code to be valid on only certain products, brands, categories or tags

-Tap Save to save the promotion.
-If you've selected to apply the promo code to specific products additional fields will now be displayed.
-Select the relevant products, categories and/or navigation collections that will only apply to the promo code then tap Save.
+Tap Save to save the promo code.
+If you've selected to apply the promo code to specific products an additional input field will now be displayed.
+Type in a product, brand, category or tag and select the relevant result from the list.
+Multiple can be added.
+Tap Save once the relevant products, brands, categories and tags have been added.
 To make the promo codes available on your online store tap Publish setup info in the top right of the Online setup view.

 Tap the promo code name from the list to view the promo code information and the codes full sales history.
 The sales history shows all orders that have used that code.
 All fields can be updated and the code can be set to inactive if you no longer wish to use it but don't wish to delete it if you plan to activate it again in the future.
 Tap Save to save any amendments or Delete to delete the code.
 For single use only codes you can duplicate the code multiple times, tap Duplicate and input the number of times you wish to duplicate the code then tap Generate codes to generate the specified number of codes.
 The new codes will appear in the list with a unique code generated for each.

 Add-ons are displayed when the customer navigates to the checkout page.
 An add-on product will be displayed within a dialog to encourage customers to purchase additional products before checkout.